theodore-s-beers/theodore-s-beers/README.md

 - ⚡ Fun fact: ...
 -->

-I’m a Persian and Arabic philologist, currently working as a postdoc in the [AnonymClassic project](https://www.geschkult.fu-berlin.de/en/e/kalila-wa-dimna/) at Freie Universität Berlin.
+I’m a Persian and Arabic philologist, currently working as a postdoc in the [AnonymClassic project](https://www.geschkult.fu-berlin.de/en/e/kalila-wa-dimna/) at the Freie Universität Berlin.
 On GitHub, I like to build simple web apps to facilitate my research and that of my colleagues.

 My homepage is at <https://www.theobeers.com/>.